Hawai'i Named WAC Favorite By Coaches

 Courtesy of the WAC

-SALT LAKE CITY – Defending WAC champion Boise State has been named the favorite in the 2010 Western Athletic Conference football coaches poll announced today at the league's football preview being held in Salt Lake City.
-It's the second straight year that Boise State has been picked to win the WAC by the coaches.
-Nevada was picked second for the second consecutive year, while Fresno State finished third.
+LAS VEGAS - Hawai'i has been named the favorite in the 2011 Western Athletic Conference football coaches poll announced today at the league's football preview being held in Las Vegas.
+Fresno State was picked second, while Nevada finished third.

-Nevada was 8-5 last year and finished second in the WAC with a 7-1 mark.
-The Wolf Pack played in the Sheraton Hawai'i Bowl last season, their fifth consecutive bowl appearance.
-Nevada returns last year's WAC Defensive Player of the Year in senior defensive end Dontay Moch.
+Nevada was 13-1 last year and also won a share of the WAC title with a 7-1 mark.
+The Wolf Pack beat Boston College in the Kraft Fight Hunger Bowl last season, their fifth consecutive bowl appearance.

 ||New Mexico State